ComeAlongErica/coffee-brew-guide/README.md

+## Note: this is currently a work-in-progress.
+Some functionality and error handling does not exist yet.

 ## Recipe Finder
 This app will be a recipe finder app using API the Edamam.
 My goals for this project will be to create a minimal, searchable app with options to save and come back to recipes.